 In February 2023, our board of directors authorized a stock repurchase program of up to \$2.0 billion of our outstanding common stock.
 The program is funded using our working capital and will expire in March 2025.
-During the nine months ended October 31, 2023, we repurchased approximately 4.0 million shares of our outstanding common stock for an aggregate purchase price of approximately \$591.7 million, including transaction costs, at a weighted-average price of \$147.50 per share.
-All repurchases were made in open market transactions (including via a pre-set trading plan).
-As of October 31, 2023, \$1.4 billion remained available for future share repurchases under the stock repurchase program.
-See Note 11, "Equity," to our condensed consolidated financial statements included elsewhere in this Quarterly Report on Form 10-Q for additional details.
+During the nine three months ended October 31, 2023 April 30, 2024, we repurchased approximately 4.0 3.0 million shares of our outstanding common stock for an aggregate purchase price of approximately \$591.7 million \$516.3 million, including transaction costs, at a weighted-average price of \$147.50 \$173.14 per share.
+All repurchases were made in open market transactions (including via a pre-set trading plan plans).
+As of October 31, 2023 April 30, 2024, \$1.4 billion \$891.9 million remained available for future share repurchases under the stock repurchase program.
+See Note 11, "Equity," to our condensed consolidated financial statements included elsewhere in this Quarterly Report on Form 10-Q for additional further details.